merrygin/TippingPigs/README.md

 Clerk, Christian C. (1981), The Animal World of the Mangaians.
 Unpublished dissertation.

 Diamond, Jared (2012), Kollaps.
-Warum Gesellschaften überleben oder untergehen.
+Warum Gesellschaften überleben oder untergehen.
 Frankfurt a.M.

 Giovas, Chrstina M. (2006), "No Pig Atoll: Island Biogeography and the Extirpation of a Polynesian Domesticate", In: Asian Perspectives, 45(1), S. 69-95.